 Rent: City vs. Suburbs

-Tourist hotspots like Punta Cana push one-bedroom rents to $500–$800, narrowing savings.
+Tourist hotspots like Punta Cana push one-bedroom rents to $500–$800, narrowing those savings.

-Compared to U.S. city-center averages near $1,740, the DR remains substantially cheaper.
+For comparison, U.S. city-center averages sit near $1,740.
+The DR remains substantially cheaper across the board.

 Buying: Price per M²

-Having compared rents city vs. suburbs, it’s worth looking at purchase prices: within city centers you’ll pay about 8,962 RD$ per square foot (≈ $157/ft²), while prices outside centers fall noticeably — often well below half that in less touristy areas.
+Within city centers, you will pay about 8,962 RD$ per square meter (roughly $157 per sq ft).
+Prices outside city centers fall noticeably, often well below half that in less touristy areas.

 - City-center apartments command the highest price per m²; expect urban premiums.

-- Suburban and provincial markets often offer average cost reductions exceeding 40–50%.
+- Suburban and provincial markets often offer cost reductions of 40–50%.

-- Santo Domingo shows mid-range buying prices with strong rental demand supporting value.
+- Santo Domingo shows mid-range buying prices with strong rental demand.

-- Punta Cana’s buying prices are higher near resort zones, driven by tourism and services.
+- Punta Cana’s buying prices are higher near resort zones, driven by tourism.

-- Overall, buying in the Dominican Republic gives lower price per m² compared with many Caribbean peers, attractive for expats and retirees.
+- Overall, the DR offers lower price per m² than many Caribbean peers, which attracts expats and retirees.

 Short-term Rentals & Vacation

-For vacations, budget hotel rooms suit short visits; for extended stays, serviced apartments or villa monthly rates can be more economical when spread over weeks.
+For short visits, budget hotel rooms work well.
+For extended stays, serviced apartments or monthly villa rates often work out cheaper when spread over several weeks.

 Food and Grocery Expenses: Eating In and Dining Out